 However, many dissenting voices consider that the government's reform programmes do not go far enough.
-Starting in August 2017, nationwide protests erupted.
+There were nationwide protests in 2017 and 2018.
 Protesters' main demand was to limit the power of the president and to prevent Faure Gnassingbé from serving for a fourth term.
-With the help of mediation efforts by the Economic Community of West African States (ECOWAS), a roadmap was drafted to overcome the crisis.
+With mediation efforts by the Economic Community of West African States (ECOWAS), a roadmap was drafted to overcome the crisis.
 In line with the agreement reached, parliamentary elections were held in December 2018, which were however boycotted by large sections of the opposition.

-In May 2019, the parliament passed a constitutional reform which, among other things, limits the terms of the president and of members of parliament and provides for a second round of voting in presidential elections if no candidate reaches an absolute majority in the first round.
-In June 2019, the country saw the first local elections since 1987.
+In May 2019, the parliament passed a constitutional reform which, among other things, limits the terms of the president and provides for a second round of voting in presidential elections if no candidate reaches an absolute majority in the first round.

-In February 2020, Faure Gnassingbé was reelected, winning 71 per cent of the votes in the first round of the presidential elections.
+In February 2020, Faure Gnassingbé was re-elected.
+He won 71 per cent of the vote in the first round.

 People have been living around the Gulf of Guinea for many centuries.
 However, the country now known as Togo was not established until the end of the 19th century.
 At the time, the German Empire made the territory a colony.
 The borders were defined by various colonial powers that were present in the region at the time.
 Following World War I, Togo was divided into French and British administrative zones.
 The British area in the west was integrated into Ghana in 1957, while the French-ruled region in the east became partially autonomous and then fully independent as the Republic of Togo in 1960.
 The population consists of more than 40 different ethnic groups.